eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud/wan_edge_cloud.rst

 This tutorial will require two machines (*Robot 1* and *Cloud Server*) deployed on different networks (*LAN 1* and *Cloud*).
 It is possible to simulate the scenario by deploying everything needed on the same machine and two virtual networks but let's focus on the case of a real deployment.

-It is also important to have previously installed Vulcanexus using one of the following installation methods:
+It is also necessary to have previously installed Vulcanexus using one of the following installation methods:

 * :ref:`linux_binary_installation`
 * :ref:`linux_source_installation`